kotamat/docker-compose-laravel/README.md

 1. install docker toolbox
 https://www.docker.com/products/docker-toolbox
-2. set this dir to your project dir
+2. put this dir to your project dir
 3. change dir to this dir
 4. exec `docker-compose up -d`